HannimalCrackers/DHUM_73000/007_workinprogress.md

 * Pasting the two labels sheets together into a single Excel sheet.
 Also fixing the mismatched capitalization while I'm at it.
 Google Vision used lowercase for labels.
 I realized when I saw the word clouds that I used initial caps.
 To fix this I had to use a calculation in Excel to switch all my labels to lowercase, then I went through and manually removed the calculation from the cells that had proper names to preserve those capitalizations.

+* This fixed how many times each label appears.
+But each image shows 10 records – one record each for every label from Google Vision and myself.
+Maybe I shouldn't have pivoted (technically unpivoted) the data?
+Leaving my word clouds dashboard as is because it's already posted and linked, but starting fresh for my locations chart.

 &nbsp; &nbsp; &nbsp; &nbsp;